privacycg/proposals/README.md

 # Privacy Community Group Proposals

-This repository is where the [Privacy CG](https://privacycg.github.io/) discusses proposals that have not yet been taken up as work items.
+This repository is where the [Privacy CG](https://privacycg.github.io/) discusses [proposals](https://privacycg.github.io/charter.html#proposals) before they've been spun off into their on repository.

 ## Proposal workflow